 Split pea soup that is primarily cooked in a Thermos — great as a take-along or when you don’t want to heat up the boat with long simmering!

 Read about Thermos cooking in general here — and be sure to have a good Thermos if you’re to cook in it!
-Note that you can use this same recipe and cook the soup conventionally — it will take about an hour.
+Note that you can use this same recipe and cook the soup conventionally — it will take about an hour and a half.

 NOTE: If you prefer, you can use the same recipe and cook on the stove top for about an hour and a half — use the same doneness test.
 This is particularly useful if you want to make a larger batch but don’t have a big enough Thermos.

 - 4 ounces ham, cut into 1/2-inch cubes

 - 1 carrot, sliced

 - 2-3 bay leaves

 - pepper to taste

 - Preheat a 48-ounce Thermos by filling it with boiling water.
 Cap it and let it sit while preparing the other ingredients.

 - When everything is chopped, pour the water out of the Thermos and save it.
 Put the split peas, bouillon powder, ham, onion, carrots, bay leaves and pepper into the Thermos.
 Fill the Thermos with the reserved water – you won’t need it all.